 Our upper division offerings facilitate in-depth study of the language, literatures, and cultures of the German-speaking countries with special emphasis on cultural developments of the 20th and 21st centuries.
 German faculty participate in the interdisciplinary World Culture and Literature program of the Department of Modern and Classical Languages and Women’s Studies.

-German offers core curriculum courses (taught in English) in the humanities and in performing arts on topics such as the Holocaust, Modernity, German Drama, and German Film.
+German offers core curriculum courses (taught in English) on topics such as the Holocaust, Modernity, German Drama, and German Film.
 These courses may be applied toward the German Area Studies degree.